-Nga Tawa has a vibrant Visual Art and Art History Department.
-We believe that visual art is a powerful form of expression that recognises, values and contributes to the unique bicultural and multicultural character of Aotearoa New Zealand enriching the lives of all people.
+Nga Tawa has a vibrant Creative Industries department.
+We believe that visual art is a powerful form of expression that recognises, values and contributes to the unique bicultural and multicultural character of Aotearoa New Zealand, enriching the lives of all people.

 Our students enjoy and appreciate the advantage of learning in our beautiful and excellently equipped facilities in McCall Art Centre.
 These include a general art classroom with full printmaking facilities, a purpose design and photography classroom with computers and excellent software, a photographic lighting studio, two darkrooms, an art history classroom and a professional art gallery.

 Our Art Centre is a community of learners: